 The Complete English Poems

-Donne shattered the smooth surfaces of Elizabethan love poetry and replaced them with arguments, paradoxes, and intellectual fireworks.
+Donne took the smooth surfaces of Elizabethan love poetry and roughed them up with arguments, paradoxes, and intellectual showing-off.

 Why It Matters

-Donne shattered the smooth surfaces of Elizabethan love poetry and replaced them with arguments, paradoxes, and intellectual fireworks.
-He made thinking sexy and turned private experience — love, death, faith — into material for the most intense English verse of the 17th century.
-Every poet who mixes ideas with emotion is working in territory Donne opened up.
+Donne took the smooth surfaces of Elizabethan love poetry and roughed them up with arguments, paradoxes, and intellectual showing-off.
+He made thinking sexy and turned private stuff (love, death, faith) into the most intense English verse of the 17th century.
+Any poet who mixes ideas with feeling is working in ground Donne broke open.

 The